Infopoint Limited PRIVACY STATEMENT AND COOKIES

-Infopoint Ltd is a company that enables users to view and digest information about its provided online services in a safe and secure manner.
+Infopoint Limited enables users to view and digest information about its provided online services in a safe and secure manner.

 Right of Access

-Under section 4 of the Acts a person has a right to be given a copy of his/her personal data.
+You have a right to be given a copy of your held personal data.
 This subject access request (SAR) must be in writing through to the Data Controller.
 Your request should be as specific as possible.
 To enable us to issue the Data, it will be necessary for you to include evidence of your own identity such as a photocopy of your passport or photocopy of your driving license.
 Any access request will be subject to a fee of £10 to meet our costs in providing you with details of the information we hold about you.
 A response to your access request will be issued to you as soon as is possible and in any event within fourteen days.

 Right of rectification

-Under section 6 of the Data Protection Acts, a person has a right to have his/her personal data corrected, if inaccurate, or erased, if there is not a legitimate reason for retaining the data.
+You have a right to have your personal data corrected, if inaccurate, or erased, if there is not a legitimate reason for retaining the data.
 Infopoint Limited makes every effort to ensure that your personal data is accurate and only retained for as long as it is required.
-If you have reason to believe that your personal data held by Infopoint is not accurate or should no longer be retained, you can write to us on the issue setting out clearly what personal data is at issue and the reasons why you consider it to be inaccurate and/or why The Company should no longer retain it.
+If you have reason to believe that your personal data held by Infopoint Limited is not accurate or should no longer be retained, you can write to us on the issue setting out clearly what personal data is at issue and the reasons why you consider it to be inaccurate and/or why The Company should no longer retain it.